danielwohlgemuth/free-genai-bootcamp-2025/haiku-generator/README.md

 # Haiku Generator

-This project provides a chatbot for user interaction to generate haikus and generate an image and audio for each line of the haiku.
+This project provides a chatbot for user interaction to generate haikus and a corresponding image and audio for each line of the haiku.

 ## What is a Haiku?